JeTSkY1h/maven-project-with-test/README.md

 # maven-project-with-test
 > This is a just Test Repository To complete Java Trainig-Tasks.
-Build with Maven, Junit & github Actions.
+Build with Maven, Junit & Github Actions.